Helping moms and babies in Alabama

 Birmingham, AL 35226

-Proposals will be reviewed by a multi-disciplinary Program Services Committee.
-2016 applicants will be notified of their proposal's status in September/October 2016.
+Proposals will be reviewed by a multi-disciplinary Maternal and Child Health Leadership Committee.
+2016 applicants will be notified of their proposal's status as noted in the application packet(s).
 2017 applicants will be notified of their proposal status in January 2017.
-The grant period is from February 1, 2016 – January 31, 2017.